 Churchill Downs is the most iconic racetrack in North America.
 With its famed twin spires overlooking the track, Churchill Downs has been the host of some of the greatest races in history and is home to the most exciting two minutes in sports – the Kentucky Derby.
 Located in Louisville, Kentucky, the track was rated 18th by the Horseplayer’s Association of North America in 2015.

 A variety of racebook sites provide wagering enthusiasts with the opportunity to bet on the biggest races at Churchill Downs, including the Kentucky Oaks and Kentucky Derby.
 Many offer a wide range of deposit bonuses, betting rebates and special betting events that allow you to get even more bang for your buck when playing races from Churchill Downs.

 Churchill Downs Track Layout

-Churchill Downs has two tracks – the main track is a one mile dirt oval that is roughly 80 feet wide.
-There is also a 120 foot wide section which accommodates the oversized starting gate for the Kentucky Derby.
+Churchill Downs has two tracks – the main track is a one-mile dirt oval that is roughly 80 feet wide.
+There is also a 120-foot wide section that accommodates the oversized starting gate for the Kentucky Derby.
 Inside the main track, there is a seven-furlong turf course which is also about 80-feet wide.
-The infield of Churchill Downs hosts one of the most raucous parties at the Kentucky Derby and is also home to “The Big Board”, a massive Panasonic high-definition video board that debuted in 2014 – at the time, the 171 x 90 foot screen was the largest high definition board ever built.
+The infield of Churchill Downs hosts one of the most raucous parties at the Kentucky Derby and is also home to “The Big Board”, a massive Panasonic high-definition video board that debuted in 2014 – at the time, the 171 x 90-foot screen was the largest high definition board ever built.